 There are very relevant reasons why classroom ideology depends on reconstructed experiences and lessons out of context.
 The purpose, to provide every child an education, with these 'unauthentic' measures making it possible to teach a large group of children, the same thing, about the world outside - from inside a classroom.

 The ideology we choose has an affect on learning and development.
 By putting education back into the real world, working with children as real people we can take education outside the physical, educational and relationship confines of the classroom; ‘the box’.

-Through the total immersion of place-based and project-based learning, learners are engaged with real life situations and environments and offered context and purpose to their work, whether it is reaching out into the community or creating a space for learning and development to unfold from.
+Through the total immersion of place-based and project-based learning, learners are engaged with real life situations and environments and offered context and purpose to their work, whether it is reaching out into the community or creating a space from which learning and development unfold.

 We provide opportunities for learners to access real-life-learning.

 Authentic learning states refer to the internal state of the learner, when at their most ‘absorbent’.
 The absorbent learner is willing and wanting to learn, and authentic learning states enable learners to take in vast amounts of information, knowledge, and to process and respond to that intake accordingly.

 Whether working independently or in groups, the learning state integrates the learners’ inner world with their external world with benefits seen socially and environmentally.